APDA’s Diversity in Parkinson’s Disease Research Conference 2019

 - APDA ultimately plans to create a specific grant to support further research into these vital issues.

-- You can make a difference now and help fund the APDA Diversity Grant Program.
-Make a gift today and become a founding supporter of this important initiative.
+- You can make a difference now and help fund APDA’s important work by making a gift of any size today.
 Thank you!